muhomorr/platform_frameworks_base-15/tests/BouncyBall/README.md

 the device while testing.
 If that assumption is broken, this app will log to logcat, at the "E"rror level, noting an "ASSUMPTION FAILURE".

-This app will log, at the "E"rror level, each time a frame is dropped.

 On a properly set up device, it is expected that this app never drops a frame.

 ### Helpful "flags" to flip